scipopt/gcg/doc/resources/users/features/visu-suite.md

 > **Note: This guide concerns the branch `631-comparison-report` and the mentioned features are only available on this branch.**\n

 ### Preparation
-- For a full report, it is required to have **compiled GCG with `make STATISTICS=true`**.
-Otherwise, GCG will not print out extensive pricing and bounds statistics for the respective visualizations.\n
+- For a full report, it is required to have generated your runtime data with both, **a GCG compiled with `make STATISTICS=true`** and a **test executed with statistics `make test STATISTICS=true`**.
+Otherwise, GCG will not print out extensive  bounds statistics for the respective visualizations.
+Furthermore, **for detection visualizations, `FORVISU=true`** must be set during testing (this flag will also turn on statistics).
-- All **other requirements** listed on the @ref visu-prerequisites "visualization script page" have to be fulfilled (e.g. correctly configured python) and additionally, you have to have the python package `tikzplotlib`.
+- All **other requirements** listed on the @ref visu-prerequisites "visualization script page" have to be fulfilled (e.g. correctly configured python), and additionally, you have to have the python package `tikzplotlib`.
 The script will not print any warnings (e.g. if your python is not configured correctly) unless you set `DEBUG=true` in the settings file (see below).
 - You **can create a script settings file**, e.g. `settings.scset` where you can define which plots to generate and which